-The office of the Associate Dean is responsible for the administrative management of the student judicial system.
-The Associate Dean of Student Services serves as the primary hearing officer for disciplinary cases and supervises the college's recruiting efforts.
+The Associate Dean is responsible for the administrative management of the student judicial system, Student Counselor, and TSTC Security.
+The Associate Dean of Student Services serves as the primary hearing officer for disciplinary cases and supervises the College's recruiting efforts.

-Human & Organization Development - Chasidy Guthrie
+Human & Organization Development Consultant - Felicia Hill